dbuenzli/rresult/README.md

 exceptions.
 It defines combinators to operate on the `result` type available from OCaml 4.03 in the standard library.

-OCaml 4.08 provides the `Stdlib.Result` module.
-You are encouraged to move to this module instead of using Rresult.
+OCaml 4.08 provides the `Stdlib.Result` module which you should prefer to Rresult.

 Rresult is distributed under the ISC license.